FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 Common mistakes engineers make

 • No TTL on cache writes.
 Keys accumulate forever.
 Redis hits maxmemory, starts evicting with LRU, and you get random cache misses that look like intermittent bugs.
-Always use setex, never set without expiry.
+Always use setex.

-• Caching entire DB rows when only 2 fields are needed.
-You invalidate on any field change, not just the fields you care about.
-Cache exactly what the endpoint returns — no more.
+• Caching entire DB rows when only two fields are needed.
+You end up invalidating on any field change, not just the fields you actually care about.
+Cache exactly what the endpoint returns, nothing more.

 • Caching mutable aggregates without write-invalidate. total_orders = 42 cached for 5 minutes.
 A new order arrives.
 For 5 minutes you're serving wrong counts.
 Either short TTL or explicit invalidation on write.

 • In-process mutex for stampede protection.
-Works only within one process.
-12 Uvicorn workers = 12 simultaneous DB queries anyway.
+Works within one process only.
+12 Uvicorn workers means 12 simultaneous DB queries anyway.
 Use Redis-level distributed locks.

 Part 5 done.
-Next up — Part 6: Testing & Reliability.
-What to actually test, contract tests, chaos patterns, and how to write tests that catch production bugs — not just green CI.
+Next: Part 6: testing and reliability.
+What to actually test, contract tests, chaos patterns, and how to write tests that catch production bugs instead of just turning CI green.

 ← PREV